roderickjackson-bradley/socket_io_app/work/w09/deploy-django-heroku.md

 $ touch Procfile
 ```

 We only need to add a single line of code in **Procfile**.
-However, it's important to replace the `<your project name here>` with your actual project name (same as the folder's name):
+However, it's important to replace the `<your project name here>` with your actual project name (same as the project's folder name):

 ```
 web: gunicorn <your project name here>.wsgi